 - The WinRT (the Windows core) will drop support for the GDI API, so there will be no more message boxes or message loops.
 UI is rendered DirectX engine.

 And one more thing: Microsoft gave away Samsung tablets (similar to the Galaxy model) with the Windows 8 preview pre-loaded, and AT&T 3G service for a year to all attendees.
-Now that’s really awesome!
+Now that’s awesome!

 re: Windows 8 Highlights, Live from the Microsoft BUILD Conference

-Couples of hints if you are trying out the preview version:
+Couple of hints if you are trying out the preview version:

 1. if you are trying the preview using a virtual image, you should use either VWare Workstation version 8 or VirutalBox.
 VMWare Workstation v7 does not support ACPI 2.0 and you will not be able to run Windows 8.

 2. The first thing you should do after installing Windows 8 Preview is to enable .Net 3.5 (via Control Panel > Programs and Features.
-Many applications still using this .Net version and if you try to enable it after you install a program (like Office 2010), you will most likely receive a 0x800F0906 error trying to connect to Windows Update.
+Many applications still use this .Net version and if you try to enable it after you install a program (like Office 2010), you will most likely receive a 0x800F0906 error trying to connect to Windows Update.